Skip to main content Go to home page

 • Whether the purpose and nature of the scheme is effectively public and the reasons it fails to meet the criteria of a listed trust or a widely held trust.

-Registration as a declared public unit trust scheme is for three years from the date specified by the Commissioner.
+Registration as a declared public unit trust scheme is for 3 years from the date specified by the Commissioner.
 Registration may be backdated to a period before the day on which registration is granted.
 The Commissioner may cancel registration at any time if a disqualifying circumstance has occurred in respect of the scheme.

 A public unit trust scheme is any of the following unit trust schemes – a listed trust, a widely held trust and a registered declared public unit trust scheme – but does not include a unit trust scheme that is a wholesale unit trust scheme.